dmassey-cpu/Holderlins-Madness/hislegacy.md

 Though the decline of Hölderlin’s mental health became obvious with his long bouts of non-responsiveness after 1806, he had long written about Romantic retreats from a disappointing world.
 In 1799, he had concluded his poetic novel Hyperion by having the eponymous protagonist flee from Ottoman Imperial attacks on Greece to Germany.
 There, the submissiveness of the German people to despotic authority disgusted him enough that he decided to abandon society and become a hermit in the woods.
 While departing from the company of other people, Hyperion expressed his intention to reunite with nature, declaring: “we are all sprung from the same golden seed!”[^note10] Hölderlin continued to pursue similar themes in the works that he produced while under the care of Zimmer.
 The majority of his works from this time period cannot be dated with certainty, since Hölderlin neither dated nor published them, but they usually drew on personal experiences which continued throughout the entire period.
 For example, he penned the poem “The Merry Life” about the solo walks that he often took by the Neckar riverfront.
 He described these walks as soothing of his mental condition.
 It is possible that this sightseeing was a way for him to continue to live out his Romantic ideals after the rest of his former associates had left them behind in favor of middle class professional careers.
 The poem, translated to English, reads as follows:

-> “When I come to walk the meadow,
+> “When I come to walk the meadow,/
-> Later, reach the field below,
+> Later, reach the field below,/
-> Still I am the tame, the pious,
+> Still I am the tame, the pious,/
 > As by thorns uninjured go.
 >
-> In the wind my garment flutters
+> In the wind my garment flutters/
-> While I gaily think upon
+> While I gaily think upon/
-> What our inner life consists of
+> What our inner life consists of/
 > Till its dissolution’s dawn.
 >
-> Oh before this gentle image
+> Oh before this gentle image/
-> Where the green trees line the sky
+> Where the green trees line the sky/
-> As before a tavern’s emblem
+> As before a tavern’s emblem/
-> Hardly I can just pass by
+> Hardly I can just pass by/
-> For the peace on days all quiet
+> For the peace on days all quiet/
-> Is true excellence, in my view;
+> Is true excellence, in my view;/
-> This you should not even ask me
+> This you should not even ask me/
 > If I am to answer you.
 >
-> But towards the lovely brook now
+> But towards the lovely brook now/
-> For a pleasant path I peer
+> For a pleasant path I peer/
-> Which, as in a fine apartment,
+> Which, as in a fine apartment,/
-> Creeps through banks all wild and sheer,
+> Creeps through banks all wild and sheer,/
-> Where the footbridge runs across it,
+> Where the footbridge runs across it,/
-> To the lovely woodland ways
+> To the lovely woodland ways/
-> Where the breeze blows round the footbridge
+> Where the breeze blows round the footbridge/
 > Upward happily I gaze.
 >
-> Sitting on that hilltop yonder
+> Sitting on that hilltop yonder/
-> After noon I spend my time,
+> After noon I spend my time,/
-> And I hear the clock tower chime,
+> And I hear the clock tower chime,/
-> Contemplation gives the heart a
+> Contemplation gives the heart a/
-> Peace, whatever bodes the while,
+> Peace, whatever bodes the while,/
-> And a soothing of the sorrows
+> And a soothing of the sorrows/
 > That our reason rhymes with guile.
 >
-> Dearest landscape! where the roadway
+> Dearest landscape! where the roadway/
-> Runs right through, all level, straight,
+> Runs right through, all level, straight,/
-> Where the moon, the pale, is rising
+> Where the moon, the pale, is rising/
-> When the evening wind’s in spate,
+> When the evening wind’s in spate,/
-> Where nature’s mind is very simple,
+> Where nature’s mind is very simple,/
-> Lofty mountains loom and shine,
+> Lofty mountains loom and shine,/
-> I go home at last, domestic,
+> I go home at last, domestic,/
 > There to see golden wine.”
 [^note11]